Mark Hatfield: National

+On December 14, 1967, Hatfield appeared on William F. Buckley's talk show Firing Line.
+On the show, Hatfield and Buckley primarily discussed Senator Barry Goldwater's unsuccessful bid for the presidency in the 1964 election.
+Hatfield clarified that he believed it was "Goldwater's basic approach to problems," which "tended to evoke fear," that was rejected by many Americans in the election, rather than "Senator Goldwater as a person."
+In addition, Buckley criticized the system of the institution of a party convention which existed at the time, stating that "So, even if you can assume a situation in which John won all the presidential primaries, but James is the favorite of the Republican Party qua institution, then James is going to get nominated."
+Hatfield argued that the system of presidential primaries as a whole should be turned into a system of a simple "national primary."
+Buckley eventually prompted Hatfield to expand upon his ideal system of presidential nominations by asking, "If, in fact, you invite four candidates to participate in a national primary, would you then understand that the Convention would meet merely to ratify the process, or would that be an advisory judgment by the people," to which the Senator replied, "I would like to see this as the final decision by the people themselves.
+I would like to see this thing move toward that objective.
+It may not be achieved overnight."

 As a senator Hatfield took positions that made him hard to classify politically.
 In the Summer of 1969, he had told Murray Rothbard that he had "committed himself to the cause of libertarianism."
 Rothbard remarked concerning Hatfield, "obviously his voting record is not particularly libertarian – it's very good on foreign policy and the draft, but it's not too great on other things", adding that "in the abstract, at least, he is very favorable to libertarianism."
 Hatfield was opposed to abortion and the death penalty, though as governor he chose not to commute the sentence of a convicted murderer and allowed that execution to go forward.
 As a prominent evangelical Christian, he opposed government-sponsored school prayer and supported civil rights for minorities.
 Hatfield voted in favor of the Civil Rights Act of 1968 and the Civil Rights Restoration Act of 1987, as well as to override President Reagan's veto, for the nomination of Thurgood Marshall to the Supreme Court and the bill establishing Martin Luther King Jr. Day as a federal holiday.
 Hatfield voted against the Supreme Court nominations of Clement Haynsworth and George Harrold Carswell, but voted in favor of the nominations of William Rehnquist, Robert Bork and Clarence Thomas.
 Hatfield was the only Senator who voted for both Thurgood Marshall and Clarence Thomas.
+Regarding political solutions, Hatfield believed that they were found in the center.